 Both the individual and the couple’s groups showed there were significantly fewer psychological symptoms and significantly greater levels of happiness and quality of life at post-intervention compared to pre-intervention levels.
 What was interesting to me about this study was that it showed reduced psychological symptoms were maintained at the three months follow-up for participants of the Couples program only.
 Partners being integrated into the therapy for veterans seems to make a difference in the long-term effects of the therapy.

-The article reports that in an attempt to reduce the perception of stigma with mental health services, there has been growing interest in the use of ‘adjunct’ therapy interventions which are not considered the first line treatment for PTSD or commonly co-occurring conditions.
+The article reports that in an attempt to reduce the perception of stigma with mental health services, there has been growing interest in the use of ‘adjunct’ therapy interventions which are not considered the first line treatment for PTSD or other commonly conditions.
 This ‘adjunct’ therapy can be considered a part of the number of interventions that may be useful in management of mental health symptoms for veterans.
 An adjunct therapeutic intervention that has recently gained a following in the veteran community is equine-assisted therapy.

 Other Studies with Veterans

 Worldwide, there are now more than 600 equine-assisted therapy programs designed for patients with a broad range of psychological and physical conditions.
 Equine-assisted therapy is an adjunct intervention that incorporates experiential activities with horses within a traditional therapeutic framework to treat a range of psychiatric symptoms and disorders.
 This article lists 10 different studies that demonstrate the effectiveness of equine-assisted therapy programs aimed at reducing psychological symptoms.
 Participants of these programs have reported reduced anxiety and depression symptoms, reduced PTSD symptoms, elevated self-esteem and self-awareness, improved communication and trust, and increased overall well-being.
+If you think equine therapy is for you please give us a call at 602-325-1233.

 It is exciting as a Center to offer this therapy to our clients through the expertise of DeAnna.
 If you would like to read more about DeAnna’s work using this therapy please click on the link.